kel-alaike-project-haven/relay-analytics-spec/README.md

 # 📦 Ingestion Services

 ## Overview
-Relay’s **event ingestion stack** is built to handle **both real-time and historical parcel event data** with high reliability, strong schema validation, and flexible deployment.
+This demo’s **event ingestion stack** is built to handle **both real-time and historical parcel event data** with high reliability, strong schema validation, and flexible deployment.

 The stack is composed of **three core services**: